Postage stamp: Graphic characteristics

 The subjects found on the face of postage stamps are generally what defines a particular stamp issue to the public and are often a reason why they are saved by collectors or history enthusiasts.
 Graphical subjects found on postage stamps have ranged from the early portrayals of kings, queens and presidents to later depictions of ships, birds and satellites, famous people, historical events, comics, dinosaurs, hobbies (knitting, stamp collecting), sports, holiday themes, and a plethora of other subjects too numerous to list.

 Artists, designers, engravers and administrative officials are involved with the choice of subject matter and the method of printing stamps.
 Early stamp images were almost always produced from an engraving—a design etched into a steel die, which was then hardened and whose impression was transferred to a printing plate.
 Using an engraved image was deemed a more secure way of printing stamps as it was nearly impossible to counterfeit a finely detailed image with raised lines for anyone but a master engraver.
 In the mid-20th century, stamp issues produced by other forms of printing began to emerge, such as lithography, photogravure, intaglio and web offset printing.
 These later printing methods were less expensive and typically produced images of lesser quality.

+Scents

+Occasionally, postal authorities issue novelty "scented" or "aromatic" stamps which contain a scent, more readily apparent when rubbed.
+The effect is achieved by using ink which contains microcapsules that provide the desired fragrance when broken.
+The scent usually only lasts for a limited time after production, such as a few months or years.
+Such stamps are usually related to aromatic subjects including coffee, roses, grapes, chocolate, vanilla, cinnamon, pine needles or freshly baked bread.
+The first scented stamps were issued by Bhutan in 1973.